 Sometimes the amount of a settlement these providers can receive is limited by statute, other times we are able to negotiate the amount with the provider.
 As always, the amount of the reduction varies significantly depending on the situation and treatment provided and may not even be possible in some instances.

 Why Do I Have to Pay for my Medical Bills?

 When we explain all of this to our clients, many times they ask us “why do I have to pay for my medical bills, why doesn't the person that hurt me have to pay for those?”
 The answer to the question, in most situations is that they do—the at-fault party did pay for them, but with some exceptions, the law usually does not allow a person to receive money for medical bills from two different sources—that would create a windfall to the client.

 The amount of the settlement remaining after attorney fees, legal costs, reimbursement of insurance payments, and payment of medical liens and balances, is the amount that goes to the client's pocket.

-As with all things, specific questions about a certain case should be directed direct to the attorney assisting you in the handling of your claim.
-In most instances, after a quick explanation it all makes sense.
+As with all things, specific questions about a certain case should be directed directly to the attorney assisting you in the handling of your claim.
+In most instances, after a quick explanation, it all makes sense.